4skl/ctrlztree-undotree-vscode/README.md

 3. **Dynamic Updates**: Panel automatically switches to show the history tree of whichever file you're currently editing
 4. **Current state** is prominently displayed at the top level with enhanced styling (larger, bold text and thicker border)
 5. **Other states** appear in blue with standard styling
-6. **Click any node** to instantly navigate to that document state
+6. **Click any node** to select it and navigate to that document state
+7. **Action buttons** appear below the selected node (for nodes with parents)
+8. **Click "📊 View Diff"** to open a side-by-side diff view showing changes from parent (opens beside the graph)
-7. **Hover over nodes** to see enhanced tooltips with concise change previews
+9. **Hover for tooltips** to see enhanced previews with concise change summaries
-8. **Panel title** updates automatically to show "CtrlZTree \<filename\>" for the active file
+10. **Panel title** updates automatically to show "CtrlZTree \<filename\>" for the active file
-9. **Seamless switching**: Move between different files and the tree view follows automatically
+11. **Seamless switching**: Move between different files and the tree view follows automatically
+12. **Read-only handling**: When viewing diff or other read-only documents, tree shows last valid editor's history

 ### Enhanced Tooltips (v0.2.0)
 - **Git-style Diffs**: Tooltips show only the actual changed lines (+ and - lines)